Mértola

 When to go

-March to May and late September to October are the windows.
-Spring brings wildflowers, mild walking weather and, in odd-numbered "biennial" years, the Islamic Festival; autumn is warm and quiet.
-Avoid July and August — the Baixo Alentejo summer heat is severe, and outdoor walking through a treeless town on a rock becomes punishing in the middle of the day.
-The shoulder months let you walk the vila museu, the riverbanks and the mine in comfort, and the dark skies are good year-round for stargazing once the heat eases.
+Spring, March to May, is the moment: wildflowers and mild walking weather, plus, in odd-numbered "biennial" years, the Islamic Festival.
+Late September and October work too, warm and quiet.
+Avoid July and August.
+The Baixo Alentejo summer heat is severe, and outdoor walking through a treeless town on a rock becomes punishing in the middle of the day.
+In the cooler months you can walk the vila museu and the riverbanks in comfort, with the mine a short outing, and the dark skies are good year-round for stargazing once the heat eases.
 Confirm the next edition of the biennial Islamic Festival before timing a trip around it (verify); it typically falls in May of certain years.

 How to get there

-Honest fact: Mértola has NO railway.
+Mértola has no railway.
+None.
 The nearest stations are Beja to the north and Vila Real de Santo António to the south.
-The realistic train-first route is rail (CP) from Lisbon to Beja on the Linha do Alentejo, then a bus Beja → Mértola (about 1h, Rodoviária do Alentejo / Rede Expressos, roughly three services a day — verify).
+The realistic train-first route is rail (CP) from Lisbon to Beja on the Linha do Alentejo, then a bus Beja → Mértola (about 1h, Rodoviária do Alentejo / Rede Expressos, roughly three services a day; verify).
 There is also a direct bus: Rede Expressos from Lisbon (Sete Rios) to Mértola, about 3h30–3h50, roughly once daily (verify).
 From the Algarve, buses link via Vila Real de Santo António (about 1h20) or via Beja.
-The honest bottom line is that this is bus-and-foot country; the closest you get to "train-first" is Lisbon→Beja by rail and then a bus.
+The bottom line: this is bus-and-foot country, and the closest you get to "train-first" is Lisbon→Beja by rail and then a bus.
 A car helps for the mine and the natural park but is not essential if you base in town.

 - Nearest station